-Any development must contain a mix of housing types to suit the demographic characteristics and requirements of the Parish and social and affordable housing must be prioritised for local people.
+Any development must contain a mix of housing sizes and types to suit the demographic characteristics and requirements of the Parish, and social and affordable housing must be prioritised for local people.

-A local lettings policy must be applied to all social and affordable housing in any new development.
+A local lettings policy should be applied to all social and affordable housing in any new development.